imbbLab/v3c-viz/README.md

 ## Current limitations
 * Must use .gz compressed pairs file
 * Can only load .bed files into IGV viewers
-* Resizing window causes IGV browser to change view (locus), which in turn causes voronoi to be recalculated.
-This is unncessary
 * Contacts (.interact file) are only shown on image view

 ## Getting started